Ceilidh Trail

 While we offer a new Inclusive Ceilidh Trail which provides a bespoke level of support for young adults with learning disabilities, we continue to welcome applications from other disabled musicians for our original Ceilidh Trail too.

-If selected to take part, you will participate in the training week in Cromarty from July 8th-12th and you will perform at 5 or 6 performances including the final concert on Aug 3rd.
+If selected to take part, you will participate in the training week in Cromarty and you will perform at five or six performances including the final concert.
 During these performances, you will join some of the other Ceilidh Trails and will be supported by professional musicians.

-Rather than being out on tour for the entire three weeks of the Ceilidh Trail, you will perform for 1 or 2 performances a week and travel home again.
+Rather than being out on tour for the entire three weeks of the Ceilidh Trail, you will perform for one or two performances a week and travel home again.
 Assistance with travel planning will be provided, and expenses will be covered by Fèis Rois.
 We will pay a stipend of £400 to each musician taking part in the project.

 2020 marked the 21st anniversary the Ceilidh Trail and despite not being able to mark the occasion in the usual style with a summer of musical performances, Fèis Rois released a double album featuring music from former Ceilidh Trail participants.
 You can order the 21 Years of the Ceilidh Trail CD here